jamesahnking/PillarsAndRings-NFT-Project/README.md

 This generator houses the art elements and attributes for the Pillars and Rings NFT project

-Generator is a fork of Hashlips Art generator.
+Generator is a fork of the Hashlips Art generator.